Yes, we accept applications from new graduates

 If proposing a new site within the Upstream Rehab network, additional resident site and/or mentor site approval processes may apply.
 Please click HERE to see currently approved sites by state.

 You must be eligible for licensure prior to matriculation into the program.
 Participants are able to start the program on a temporary license where applicable, but must obtain state licensure prior to full matriculation.

 Seats are limited to 10 participants at this time, but we are always looking for additional opportunities to grow the program.

-Yes, you will be considered a full time employee with a competitive benefits package.
+Yes, you will be considered a full time employee with a commensurate salary and competitive benefits package.

-Yes- the URI Sports Residency is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
+Yes- the URI Sports Physical Therapy Residency is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
 It has been accredited since 2014 and was reaccredited in December 2020.

 No, at this time the sports residency is a full time, 12 month program.